Genivia/ugrep/README.md

     -w, --word-regexp
             The PATTERN is searched for as a word, such that the matching text is preceded by a non-word character and is followed by a non-word character.
-Word characters are letters, digits, and the underscore.
-With option -P, word characters are Unicode letters, digits, and underscore.
-This option has no effect if -x is also specified.
-If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option has no effect on -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.
+Word-like characters are Unicode letters, digits and connector punctuations such as underscore.
     -x, --line-regexp
             Select only those matches that exactly match the whole line, as if the patterns are surrounded by ^ and $.
-If a PATTERN is specified, or -e PATTERN or -N PATTERN, then this option does not apply to -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the PATTERN search.

 See also [Boolean query patterns with -%, -%%, --and, --not](#bool) for more powerful Boolean query options than the traditional GNU/BSD grep options.